simon-stahlberg/mimir/experiments/github/README.md

 The optimal adl benchmarks from the IPC use a more expressive PDDL fragment, which additionally includes `:adl` and implies `:disjunctive-preconditions`, `:quantified-preconditions`, `:conditional-effects`.
 Similarly as in the STRIPS case, these benchmarks are often easy to ground and are available in the same [Github](https://github.com/aibasel/downward-benchmarks) repository.

+## Resources

+All experiments use a resource limit of 8 Gigabytes of memory and 30 minutes time.

 ## Notes on Comparison

 - Fast Downward and Mimir counts number of generated state differently.
 Mimir does currently not filter useless actions that when applied result in the same state again, e.g., `move(rooma, rooma)` in the Gripper domain.

 - Powerlifted reports search time as total time and hence, we added the translator time on top to obtain the search time to obtain the total time.

+## Conclusions